-The goal for environmental education is to develop an environmentally literate citizenry.
+The goal for environmental education is to develop environmental literacy.
 Find resources for both formal and nonformal educators.

-- SEEK: Sharing Environmental Education Knowledge - Minnesota's interactive directory of environmental education resources.
+- The EE Portal @MAEE is Minnesota's interactive directory of environmental education resources.

 - Psychology of Sustainable Behavior.
 Research-based tips from psychology that will help empower people in making choices and change behaviors, making environmental improvements a reality.